 Overview and Objectives

-USAID Keneya Nieta aims to build a resilient community health system by strengthening human and social capacity and empowering communities to use local resources to manage their own health and hold health systems accountable.
+USAID Keneya Nieta (also known as the USAID Household and Community Health Activity) aims to build a resilient community health system by strengthening human and social capacity and empowering communities to use local resources to manage their own health and hold health systems accountable.

 The name Keneya Nieta is Bambara for “health for well-being”.